okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ### data.credential

-This object contains the password that the end user supplied when logging in.
+This object contains `username` and `password` properties.
+These are user name and password that the end user supplied when attempting to log in to Okta.

 ### data.action

-Specifies the default?
-Will affect behavior if external service returns empty response.
+This specifies the default action Okta is set to take.
+Okta will take this action if your external service sends an empty HTTP 204 response.
+You can override the default action by returning a `command` object in your response, specifying the action to take.

 ## Objects in Response You Send